Noft1337/PXC-Restore-To-A-Different-Namespace/README.md

   2. [Storage - NFS](storage/)

 # Setting up Percona
+## Before we begin
+I have included the [`create-k3d.sh`](create-k3d.sh) script that basically sets up a `k3d` cluster from scratch and installs all the needed prerequisites for the **Percona-Xtradb-Cluster** to run succesfully according to my needs & standards.
+If you want a deeper understanding of the process, feel free to coninute reading (or read the script)
 ## Prequisites
 These environment variables will be used for the different Percona Xtradb Clusters:
 #### Bash Syntax